 Requirements for Proficiency Certificate

-- Successful completion of Education 370w/570w - Practicum in Tutoring University Reading and Writing (45 classroom hours)
+- Successful completion of Education 301/501 XL, Writing Center Theory and Practice (45 classroom hours)

-- Complete an article on theory or practice in tutoring post-secondary writers/readers published in the Practicum publication in hard copy and on the Internet.
+- Complete an article on theory or practice for the Practicum Publication.

 Requirements for Master Consultant Certificate